Generic selectors

 Sprinkle on 3 Tablespoons of flour and stir to coat.
 It will get clumpy, but that's ok.
 Let it simmer a bit until it just starts to brown, then slowly, a little at a time, add 1 ½ cups of veggie broth.

-Add ¼ tsp each of cumin, ground pepper, salt, and oregano and stir until bubbly.
+Add ¼ teaspoon each of cumin, ground pepper, salt, and oregano and stir until bubbly.
 Wait until you add the chiles and then add additional salt to taste.

 Now add 1 cup of chopped Green Chiles and stir them in.